clouds1729/tinyml-compiler-lab/README.md

 * **Backend targeting:** the same graph IR could eventually lower to CPU, GPU, DSP, NPU, or custom accelerator kernels.
 * **Correctness:** compiler optimizations must be validated against reference execution before performance claims matter.

+## What I learned

+One important design issue was separating exact graph optimizations from approximate inference transforms.

+Initially, the default optimizer included int8 weight quantization.
+Correctness tests caught output drift between the baseline graph and optimized graph, especially after softmax.
+I refactored the optimization API so that default optimization only runs semantics-preserving passes, while quantization is explicitly opt-in.

+This distinction matters in real ML systems: not every transformation has the same contract.
+Some passes should preserve outputs, while others trade numerical precision for memory, latency, or deployment efficiency.

 ## Current limitations

 This is a learning project, not a production compiler.